happner/happn-3/README.md

 ```

-##Redundant cluster connections
+##Connection pool
-*the happn client can also be configured to connect to a range of happn servers, the following code is an example:*
+*the happn client can also be configured to connect to a range of happn servers - this is useful when you are connecting directly to a cluster without a load-balancer, or you have a fail-over service, the following code contains to examples of either laod-balancing randomly, or using an ordered list of fail-over services:*

 ```javascript